automl/amltk/CONTRIBUTING.md

 so we attach some convenience for users to the class they care about, namely the `Timer`.
 The same could be done for the `TimeInterval` too.
 This has an added benefit we can nicely implement a time interval conversion function, to switch between units.
-Admittedly `start` and `end` lose some contextual meaning here but the same principles apply elsewhere.
+Admittedly, `start` and `end` lose some contextual meaning here but the same principles apply elsewhere.